 Laid off on leave: Yes, it's legal and it's hitting some workers hard

-Cat Fan was in bed last November, recovering from major abdominal surgery, when her phone starting blowing up.
+Cat Fan was in bed last November, recovering from major abdominal surgery, when her phone started blowing up.

 Facebook's parent company, Meta, had just announced a first round of layoffs: 11,000 employees, about 13% of the company, would lose their jobs.